Lankenau nurse is first Black player to compete at U.S. Women's Polo Championship

 She's now a surgical nurse at Lankenau Medical Center, where her colleagues gave her a hero's welcome Wednesday.

-"There's always going to be a burden, people looking up to you, inspiring them," Harris said.
+"There's always going to be a burden, there's always going to be people looking up to you, people looking at you to inspire them," Harris said.
 "Really, I just love the sport and want to play."

 She's always been driven by her love of horses, she said.